VladDBA/SQL-Server-Scripts/PowerShell/SQLServerInstall/README.md

 # Readme

 ## Intro
- This script allows the automated installation of SQL Server 2019 and 2022.
+ This script automates the installation of SQL Server 2017, 2019, and 2022.
  It also patches and configures the instance based on the host's resources, allows for static TCP port confiugration, inbound firwall rules creation, and also using custom configuration scripts.
  This was created to help me speed up my home lab SQL Server builds, but it's written to respect most production environments' standards.

 ## Prerequisites:
  1. The script needs to be in the same folder with the SQL Server installation kit (same directory as setup.exe).
  2. The configuration files need to be in the same directory as the script and should respect the following naming convention:
-    - for named instance - 2022_NamedInstTemplate.ini or 2019_NamedInstTemplate.ini
+    - for named instance - 2022_NamedInstTemplate.ini or 2019_NamedInstTemplate.ini or 2017_NamedInstTemplate.ini
-	- for default instance - 2022_DefaultInstTemplate.ini or 2019_DefaultInstTemplate.ini
+	- for default instance - 2022_DefaultInstTemplate.ini or 2019_DefaultInstTemplate.ini or 2017_DefaultInstTemplate.ini
  3. If the script should also install a cumulative update pack, then the CU install kit needs to be in the CUInstallKit directory, in the same parent directory as this script.
 	The CU installation kit should match the following naming convention SQLServer[YYYY]-KB[KBNumber]-x64.exe.
 	You can have multiple CUs in the directory, only the latest one will be installed.
- 4. If SQL Server 19.x should be installed then the SSMS installation kit should be in the SSMSInstallKit directory, in the same parent directory as this script.
+ 4. If SQL Server 19 or above should be installed then the SSMS installation kit should be in the SSMSInstallKit directory, in the same parent directory as this script.
 	The SSMS installation kit should match the following naming convention SSMS-Setup*.exe.
  5. The script should be executed from PowerShell opened as admin.